bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight-v2.md

 ## Setting a Custom Branding Image

 Greenlight provides you with the ability to set the branding image that you see on the left side of the header.
 By default this is set to the BigBlueButton logo.
-You can change this by setting the `BRANDING_IMAGE` option in the `env` file to a public URL for a png or JPEG image.
+You can change this by setting the `BRANDING_IMAGE` option in the `.env` file to a public URL for a png or JPEG image.

 ~~~
 BRANDING_IMAGE=https://www.example.com/example.png